Welcome to “Debarking Pet Myths,” a monthly series dedicated to addressing common myths, misconceptions and old wives’ tales about dogs and cats.

 Although intense, the euphoria some cats experience is short-lived, lasting about 10 to 15 minutes.
 For some kitties, the “buzz” is expressed as aggressive playfulness.
 For others, catnip causes them to become mellow and calm.
 Once the euphoria passes, your cat becomes temporarily “immune” to catnip’s effects for roughly two hours.

 Catnip is considered to be safe for cats and nonaddictive.
 Kitties can become accustomed to catnip’s effects if they are exposed to the herb too frequently.
 If your cat eats a lot of catnip while indulging, they may vomit and have diarrhea.
 However, they will return to normal when given time.

 A cat’s reaction to catnip is hereditary.
 While estimates vary, experts believe 50 to 80 percent of cats are sensitive to nepetalactone, leaving 20 to 50 percent of the cat population unresponsive to the chemical.
 In addition, kittens less than 3 to 6 months old typically don’t respond to catnip, and may even show an aversion to it.

 Many big cats — lions, jaguars, leopards and snow leopards — appear to be sensitive to catnip, too.
-Tigers, however, are known not to, or only mildly, respond to catnip.
+Tigers, however, are known to not, or only mildly, respond to catnip.